shravan-mohan/num-tri/README.md

-# num-tri
+# Number Triangle
-This code generates the special number triangles in any base representation.
+This code generates the special number triangles in any base representation, and also generates plots for the same.

+# Packages
+1. Numpy
+2. Matplotlib